International Day Of Women Judges

 This holiday was first observed on March 10th, 2022.
 It was created by the United Nations after they passed UN General Assembly Resolution 75/274 in 2021.

-This day was conceived as a holiday that served as an important milestone in ensuring ongoing efforts toward gender equality and building upon the Global Judicial Integrity Network’s work toward addressing gender-related judicial integrity issues.
+This day was conceived as a holiday that serves as an important milestone in ensuring ongoing efforts toward gender equality and building upon the Global Judicial Integrity Network’s work toward addressing gender-related judicial integrity issues.
 This holiday has been observed ever since all around the globe.

 Some Facts About Gender Representation In Judicial Job Occupations

-• About 37.9% of lawyers in the U.S are women.
+• About 37.9% of lawyers in the U.S. are women.

-• About 84.8% of paralegals and legal assistants in the U.S are women.
+• About 84.8% of paralegals and legal assistants in the U.S. are women.

-• In the world, the percentage of judges that were women rose from 35% in 2008 to 40% in 2017.
+• In the world, the percentage of judges who are women rose from 35% in 2008 to 40% in 2017.

 Observing International Day Of Women Judges

 This holiday is one that encourages everyone to get involved with gender equality.
-And people can do this in different ways.
-They can take a stand for women’s rights by protesting or writing letters to their government representatives, they can encourage girls and young women to pursue a career in the law, and they can advocate for underprivileged women.
+People can do this in different ways.
+They can take a stand for women’s rights by protesting or writing letters to their government representatives, they can encourage girls and young women to pursue a career in law, and they can advocate for underprivileged women.
 People can also spread the news about this holiday using the hashtag #InternationalDayOfWomenJudges.

 When is it?

-This year (2023)
+This year (2024)

 March 10 Sunday

-Last year (2022)
+Last year (2023)

 Topic